abyanmajid/notes/notes_self_study/devops/001-social-coding.md

 4. In traditional ops, risk is managed through change windows.
 In DevOps, risk is managed through progressive activation.
 5. In traditional ops, we build everything once and try to maintain it for once.
 In DevOps, builds are repeatable, leveraging infrastructure as code!

+**Diametrically opposed cultures:** Traditional Ops and DevOps are opposed, and, when these two cultures clash, it's a no-win scenario where:

+- The development team wants innovation!
+- But the operations team wants stability!

+This often called the "wall of confusion" and this is bad!
+When the website works, the developers gets the praise!
+But when the website's down the operations gets the blame!
+This is not healthy working environment.

+## Required DevOps behaviours

+1. Shared ownership and high collaboration
+2. Risk management by embracing changes
+3. Ephemeral infrastructure as code
+4. Automated self-service
+5. Feedback loops and data-driven responses